toppic-suite/toppic-suite/tools/windows/readme.txt

 Xcerces
 3?	download xerces-c-3.1.1
-4?	unzip xerces to msys64 and get into the path xerces-c-3.1.1 5?	run ./configure –host=x86_64-w64-mingw64 –build=x86_64-w64-mingw64 CFLAGS=-O3 CXXFLAGS=-O3 --prefix=<the path you want to save the include and lib of xerces>
+4?	unzip xerces to msys64 and get into the path xerces-c-3.1.1 5?	run ./configure --disable-sse2 –host=x86_64-w64-mingw64 –build=x86_64-w64-mingw64 CFLAGS=-O3 CXXFLAGS=-O3 --prefix=<the path you want to save the include and lib of xerces>
 6?	enter src and run “make clean” “make”
 7?	copy the result to mingw64

+Linux
+./configure --disable-sse2

 Boost:
 1.  download boost 1.55.0